kontor-project/blog/content/post/how-to-compile-openvsp-python-api.md

 * glew (install it from your package manager)
 * cminpack (install it from your package manager, or compile it if your OS doesn't offer it)

 I've no idea what most of them do, so don't ask.
-Once those are installed, we can start he compilation process.
+Once those are installed, we can start the compilation process.
 For reasons you'll discover, I'm going to set everything up in my user's directory (paths will get very hairy):

 ```bash
 $ pwd